 In the city of Vejle, Denmark, Eli Wallin and Sven Moesgaard had established the firm that they called Pharma Nord.
-Their first product, launched in 1984, was the Bio-Selenium and Zinc preparation, consisting of 100 micrograms of organic selenium and 15 milligrams of zinc.
+Their first product, launched in 1984, was a Bio-Selenium and Zinc preparation, consisting of 100 micrograms of organic selenium and 15 milligrams of zinc.

-Left to right: Eli Wallin, Karl Folkers and Sven Moesgaard.
-At Pharma Nord, Eli Wallin serves as Administrative and Financial Director, and Sven Moesgaard serves as Research and Technical Director.
+Left to right: Eli Wallin, Karl Folkers, Sven Moesgaard.
+At Pharma Nord, Eli Wallin served as Administrative and Financial Director, and Sven Moesgaard served as Research and Technical Director.